MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 2. Click on **Publish to Store**.
 3. Upload the app package.
 4. Once the package has been uploaded you should be able to see some details of the application.
 Click **Next**.
 5. Click on **Publish** to push the app to the **Intune Company Portal**.
-The status for this release on the store details page will show as **Submitted.**
+The status for this release on the store details page will show as **Processing**.
-6. Once App Center has completed the hand-over of the app to Intune, the status of the app will change to **Published**.
+6. Once App Center has completed the hand-over of the app to Intune, the status of the app will change to **Submitted**.
 7. In case of a failure while publishing, the status will change to failed with an appropriate error message.

 For any issues, contact us via the [blue chat icon](https://intercom.help/appcenter/getting-started/getting-help-with-app-center) in the lower-right corner of any App Center page.